HelpMe-Pls/Life-Engineering/Tips & Tools/Writing.md

 > Analyze and pick out a specific post time where your posts have the most engagement.
 - When you hit the right idea, capitalize on it, *fast*, when your name is still fresh in their minds.
 ### Refine your high-performers
 - _**Consciously** consume_ the content related to your high-performing topics and take notes on those that resonate well with you.
+Only consume what you’d like to become.
 - Filter by popularity to pick up the hook, the thumbnail, the structure,... anything that makes their video/post went viral (by noticing your own reaction), note that down and try to imitate them.
 > Recycle them after a certain batch of new followers to keep them hooked.
 ### Engage with your audience